Security upgrade · 2026

 - Forward secrecy: stealing today's session keys cannot decrypt yesterday's

-ciphertext — the chain key that produced it is unrecoverable.
+ciphertext.
+The chain key that produced it is unrecoverable.

 - Post-compromise security: a single new round of DH ratcheting heals the

-channel — the attacker is locked out of all subsequent messages.
+channel.
+The attacker is locked out of all subsequent messages.

 - Out-of-order resilience: a small skipped-key cache lets a delayed mesh